 Syzygy tablebases

 If the engine is searching a position that is not in the tablebases (e.g. a position with 8 pieces), it will access the tablebases (TB) during the search.
-If the engine reports a very large score (near 200.00), this means it has found a winning line into a tablebase position.
-For general game play, TB bring only a limited increase in strength (see our Elo measurements).
+If the engine reports a very large score (near 200.00), it means that it has found a winning line into a tablebase position.
+For general play, tablebases bring only a limited increase in strength (see our Elo measurements).

-Note that the use of TB 7 is possible with SF, it assumes that about 17TB of storage is available.
+The use of 7-piece tablebases is possible with Stockfish and requires around 17TB of storage.
 Furthermore, the system must allow a single process to open all 1511 files, which sometimes requires increasing the default limit (e.g. ulimit -n

 ).